hashicorp/terraform-provider-azurerm/website/docs/r/windows_function_app.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the Linux Function App.
+* `id` - The ID of the Windows Function App.

 * `custom_domain_verification_id` - The identifier used by App Service to perform domain ownership verification via DNS TXT record.

-* `default_hostname` - The default hostname of the Linux Function App.
+* `default_hostname` - The default hostname of the Windows Function App.

-* `kind` - The Kind value for this Linux Function App.
+* `kind` - The Kind value for this Windows Function App.

 * `outbound_ip_address_list` - A list of outbound IP addresses.
 For example `["52.23.25.3", "52.143.43.12"]`